linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Porter's Five Forces.md

 While the threat of substitutes typically impacts an industry through price competition, there can be other concerns in assessing the threat of substitutes.
 Consider the substitutability of different types of TV transmission: local station transmission to home TV antennas via the airways versus transmission via cable, satellite, and telephone lines.
 The new technologies available and the changing structure of the entertainment media are contributing to competition among these substitute means of connecting the home to entertainment.
 Except in remote areas it is unlikely that cable TV could compete with free TV from an aerial without the greater diversity of entertainment that it affords the customer.

 ## **III.
 BUYER POWER**
 The power of buyers is the impact that customers have on a producing industry.
 In general, when buyer power is strong, the relationship to the producing industry is near to what an economist terms a **monopsony** - a market in which there are many suppliers and one buyer.
 Under such market conditions, the buyer sets the price.
 In reality few pure monopsonies exist, but frequently there is some asymmetry between a producing industry and buyers.
 The following tables outline some factors that determine buyer power.

 <table><tbody><tr><td><b>Buyers are Powerful if:</b></td><td><b>Example</b></td></tr><tr><td><span size="-1">Buyers are concentrated - there are a few buyers with significant market share</span></td><td><span size="-1">DOD purchases from defense contractors</span></td></tr><tr><td><span size="-1">Buyers purchase a significant proportion of output - distribution of purchases or if the product is standardized</span></td><td><span size="-1">Circuit City and Sears' large retail market provides power over appliance manufacturers</span></td></tr><tr><td><span size="-1">Buyers possess a credible backward integration threat - can threaten to buy producing firm or rival</span></td><td><span size="-1">Large auto manufacturers' purchases of tires</span></td></tr><tr><td colspan="2">&nbsp;</td></tr><tr><td><b>Buyers are Weak if:</b></td><td><b>Example</b></td></tr><tr><td><span size="-1">Producers threaten forward integration - producer can take over own distribution/retailing</span></td><td><span size="-1">Movie-producing companies have integrated forward to acquire theaters</span></td></tr><tr><td><span size="-1">Significant buyer switching costs - products not standardized and buyer cannot easily switch to another product</span></td><td><span size="-1">IBM's 360 system strategy in the 1960's</span></td></tr><tr><td><span size="-1">Buyers are fragmented (many, different) - no buyer has any particular influence on product or price</span></td><td><span size="-1">Most consumer products</span></td></tr><tr><td><span size="-1">Producers supply critical portions of buyers' input - distribution of purchases</span></td><td><span size="-1">Intel's relationship with PC manufacturers</span></td></tr></tbody></table>

 ## **IV.
 SUPPLIER POWER**
 A producing industry requires raw materials - labor, components, and other supplies.
 This requirement leads to buyer-supplier relationships between the industry and the firms that provide it the raw materials used to create products.
-Suppliers, if powerful, can exert an influence on the producing industry, such as selling raw materials at a high price to capture some of the industry's profits.
+Suppliers, if powerful, can exert an influence on the producing industry, such as selling raw materials $\$a_t$$ a high price to capture some of the industry's profits.
 The following tables outline some factors that determine supplier power.

 <table><tbody><tr><td><b>Suppliers are Powerful if:</b></td><td><b>Example</b></td></tr><tr><td><span size="-1">Credible forward integration threat by suppliers</span></td><td><span size="-1">Baxter International, manufacturer of hospital supplies, acquired American Hospital Supply, a distributor</span></td></tr><tr><td><span size="-1">Suppliers concentrated</span></td><td><span size="-1">Drug industry's relationship to hospitals</span></td></tr><tr><td><span size="-1">Significant cost to switch suppliers</span></td><td><span size="-1">Microsoft's relationship with PC manufacturers</span></td></tr><tr><td><span size="-1">Customers Powerful&nbsp;</span></td><td><span size="-1">Boycott of grocery stores selling non-union picked grapes</span></td></tr><tr><td colspan="2">&nbsp;</td></tr><tr><td><b>Suppliers are Weak if:</b></td><td><b>Example</b></td></tr><tr><td><span size="-1">Many competitive suppliers - product is standardized</span></td><td><span size="-1">Tire industry relationship to automobile manufacturers</span></td></tr><tr><td><span size="-1">Purchase commodity products</span></td><td><span size="-1">Grocery store brand label products</span></td></tr><tr><td><span size="-1">Credible backward integration threat by purchasers</span></td><td><span size="-1">Timber producers relationship to paper companies</span></td></tr><tr><td><span size="-1">Concentrated purchasers</span></td><td><span size="-1">Garment industry relationship to major department stores</span></td></tr><tr><td><span size="-1">Customers Weak</span></td><td><span size="-1">Travel agents' relationship to airlines</span></td></tr></tbody></table>

 ## **V. THREAT OF NEW ENTRANTS AND ENTRY BARRIERS**
 It is not only incumbent rivals that pose a threat to firms in an industry; the possibility that new firms may enter the industry also affects competition.
 In theory, any firm should be able to enter and exit a market, and if free entry and exit exists, then profits always should be nominal.
 In reality, however, industries possess characteristics that protect the high profit levels of firms in the market and inhibit additional rivals from entering the market.
 These are **_barriers to entry_**.

 Barriers to entry are more than the normal equilibrium adjustments that markets typically make.
 For example, when industry profits increase, we would expect additional firms to enter the market to take advantage of the high profit levels, over time driving down profits for all firms in the industry.
 When profits decrease, we would expect some firms to exit the market thus restoring a market equilibrium.
 Falling prices, or the expectation that future prices will fall, deters rivals from entering a market.
 Firms also may be reluctant to enter markets that are extremely uncertain, especially if entering involves expensive start-up costs.
 These are normal accommodations to market conditions.
 But if firms individually (collective action would be illegal collusion) keep prices artificially low as a strategy to prevent potential entrants from entering the market, such **entry-deterring pricing** establishes a barrier.